sabroe/Topp-Time/README.md

 ## Purpose

-Full control of Clock instances and timelines:
+Control of Clock instances and timelines:

 1. Independence of Java VM settings.
 2. Coexistence of multiple clocks, possibly in a hierarchical organization.